Art3m198/To-Do-List-App-JS/README.md

 To-do list to organize your tasks.

 - Add, remove, check a to-do list and save the task list in PNG format
-- To Do List using jQuery 3.2, Bootstrap 4.1, CSS and HTML
+- To Do List use jQuery 3.2, Bootstrap 4.1, CSS and HTML

 ## Screenshot